DRC Part 2: Into the heart of the jungle

 The third day was the toughest one.
 By mid-day, the rain began to fall but we didn’t have any other option than to continue.
 Ear deafening lightning hit trees in our vicinity so close that we could feel the smell of something burnt.
 It’s surprising how cold you can get by walking around in wet clothes during tropical showers.
 I fantasized about being back home having picked mushrooms and now walking towards where we had left the car, and then in detail what I would do once I got back to the house.
 The feeling of hot water running over my cold body put a big smile on my face and gave me extra energy to push on.
 I also fantasized about food the way I often do: fresh salad with olive oil and lemon juice, cured salmon, dill potatoes, asparagus with butter, waffles, grilled sausage, lingonberry juice, a glass of cold milk, olives, spaghetti Bolognese, tacos, dill chips, chips dip, cucumber, béarnaise sauce, hollandaise sauce, fresh shrimps, aioli, rose hip juice, blueberries, raspberry, strawberries with cream and sugar, pickled herring, grilled meat, gingerbread biscuits, ceviche, pizza, hamburger, goat cheese with root beets, apples, pears, apple pie, eating cold fruit in a hot shower.

-My body was shivering when we finally reached the village Ngongo in the Equateur province.
+My body was shivering when we finally, after having covered around 60 km’s on foot, reached the village Ngongo in the Equateur province.
 On top of that, I had my first encounter with FARDC, the DRC military, and the corruption carousel started spinning again.
 After a series of questions, the commander told me that I should give him my phone but got very upset after my refusal and then insisted on putting me in prison (a deep hole in the ground covered by a thatched roof).
 It was unclear if this was because he didn’t know what a tourist really was or because I didn’t give him anything.
 By the way, the man introduced himself as something that would translate into “danger of death”.

 I looked quite beat up after the three-day long walk.
 My arms and ankles had been cut by sharp liana and other undergrowth trying to regain the area of the footpath.
 The small trees and bushes that had been cleared next to the path were all cut about 20 centimeters above ground which meant that you constantly stumbled on these hidden obstacles.
 I slept miserably, often waking up and starting a scratching session that lasted for hours before drifting off into sleep again.
 Mosquitos, horseflies, bees, no-see-uhm’s, no-name-uhm’s and of course the scratching itself had all left traces on my body and didn’t seem like healing in the humid air.
 Having feet covered with blisters, watering and infected wounds and bruises, I walked barefoot in swamps and bathed in streams and ponds like I normally would, not bothering anymore about whatever bacteria or fever might hide in the murky waters.
 Every morning I woke up being surprised that I felt fine and hadn’t caught any tropical disease.
 It’s quite hard to realize, but if you seriously would need an urgent treatment, it would take a week to get there.
 Yet this is the reality for anyone living in this region.
 But I never worried about this, I was probably more concerned about not choking myself to death with the huge amounts of sticky cassava bread that became part of my daily diet.